What Is A Toxic Person?

 How to Stop Being a Toxic Person?

-If you recognize that your behavior may be toxic and you are willing to work on yourself to be a better person and influence in someone else’s life, here are a few things you can do to stop being toxic:
+If you are wondering how to not be toxic in your life and you are willing to work on yourself to be a better person and influence someone else’s life, here are a few things you can do to stop being toxic:

 - Be aware of yourself and your behavior

 - Know your values and abide by them

 - Be a good listener

 - Be empathetic and compassionate